-Significant changes have been made to the tax treatment of interest and dividends.
-At Williams Giles, we can provide guidance on the rules and help you minimise your income tax liability in the Sittingbourne area.
+Special rules apply to the tax treatment of interest and dividends.
+At Williams Giles, we can provide guidance on the rules and help you minimise your income tax liability in the Sittingbourne or surrounding areas.

 Dividend and savings allowances are available.
 We consider the opportunities and pitfalls of the personal tax rules.

 When dividends are received by an individual the amount received is the gross amount subject to tax.
 The availability of the Dividend Allowance (DA), means that the first £2,000 for 2022/23 of dividends are charged to tax at 0%.

 In September 2021 the government announced an increase to the rates of dividend tax by 1.25% from 6 April 2022 to help fund the new planned investment in health and social care.

 Dividends received above this allowance are taxed at the following rates:

 - 39.35% for additional rate taxpayers.